 Dremel offers many corded and cordless rotary tools which are essential to your home DIY projects.
 They can perform many functions such as a buffer, sander and cut through many materials like wood or metal.
-If you perform a lot of home DIY hobbies, crafts or want to help with your fix it projects at home Dremel has a tool which help you.
+If you perform a lot of home DIY hobbies, crafts, or want to help with your fix-it projects at home Dremel has a tool that helps you.

 What is the most powerful Dremel tool?